-Women who are confident they are pregnant, despite having a negative pregnancy test, should speak with their doctor or another healthcare provider.
+People who are confident they are pregnant, despite having a negative pregnancy test, should speak with their doctor or another healthcare professional.

 The most specific and accurate pregnancy test is a blood test.
 Doctors will check for the presence of

-If a woman follows the directions of an at-home urine pregnancy test correctly, the results are typically reliable.
+If a person follows the directions of an at-home urine pregnancy test correctly, the results are typically reliable.

 Other situations may cause a false-negative result.
 This means people are pregnant, but the test gave a negative result.